 Donated the first prize of 7/6 cash for the Confectionery section of the Carnamah Agricultural Show in 1934 [5: 3-Aug-1934]

 After visiting her daughter Isabel at the Mount Hospital in Perth she returned to Carnamah and came down with a heavy cold [P300]

 Passed away from pneumonia and heart failure at the Carnamah Private Hospital at 14 Robertson Street, Carnamah [5: 31-Aug-1934]

 Mother of Isabel, Alan and Ian [P81]

-Died 29 August 1934 in Carnamah; buried at the Winchester Cemetery, Carnamah (Row B, Plot 12)
+Died 29 August 1934; buried at the Winchester Cemetery in Carnamah, Western Australia (Row B, Plot 12)